-Variable Compensation: Portfolio management's variable compensation is discretionary and is determined by investment team management.
-The overall investment team variable compensation pool is funded by an amount equal to a percentage of Janus Henderson's pre-incentive operating income.
-In determining individual awards, both quantitative and qualitative factors are considered.
-Such factors include, among other things, consistent short-term and long-term fund performance (i.e., one-, three-, and five-year performance), client support and investment team support through the sharing of ideas, leadership, development, mentoring, and teamwork.
+The overall investment team variable compensation pool is based on Janus Henderson profitability and is fully discretionary.
+Both quantitative and qualitative factors will be used to determine these awards.
+Such factors include, among other things:

+- consistent short-term and long-term performance (i.e., one-, three-, and five-year performance), - client support and - investment team support through the sharing of ideas, leadership, development, mentoring and teamwork.